14 August 1888

 Not just television!

 Baird was incredibly productive.
 In 1926 he took out a patent very similar to radar – there is still a big debate about Baird’s role in the invention of radar.
-Other patents in the same year included Noctovision (an infra-red night-sight), a significant development in fibre optics and Phonovision (the world’s first video recordings).
+Other patents in the same year included Noctovision (an infra-red television system), encompassing a significant development in fibre optics and Phonovision (the world’s first video recordings).
 In total he was granted 177 patents over a period of 24 years – approximately seven a year.

 8 April 1927 – 24 May 1927